-Prospective importers are required to register with the local Ministry of Trade and notify the customs collection contractor of all imports.
-Special import permits are granted to individuals who import items for personal use.
-Export-import companies must secure a commerce register and a taxpayer's card from the Ministry of Economy and Finance prior to registering with the Ministry of Trade.
-Contractors importing equipment and supplies related to public contracts may obtain a duty exemption from the Ministry of Economy and Finance only when the duties would count as part of the government investment in the project.
+Importers are required to register with the local Ministry of Trade and to notify the customs collection contractor of all imports.
+Export-import companies must register with, and secure a taxpayer's card from, the Ministry of Economy and Finance prior to registering with the Ministry of Trade.
+Contractors importing equipment and supplies related to public contracts may obtain a duty exemption from the Ministry of Economy and Finance when the duties would count as part of the government investment in the project.
 CEMAC has no regional licensing system.
 Agents and distributors must register with the government, and their contracts with suppliers must be notarized and published in the local press.

 Cameroon requires a commercial invoice and a bill of lading for all imported goods.
-Ship registration marks and numbers must match exactly those on the invoices and the goods.
-Three copies of the invoice are necessary for surface shipments and four copies are needed for air shipments.
+Three copies of the invoice are necessary for surface shipments, and four copies are needed for air shipments.
 The importer must also present a written approval certificate acknowledging that the business operator is an exporter or an importer and/or an exemption, if appropriate.
-Documentation of bank transactions is required if the value of the imported goods exceeds FCFA 2 million (approximately \$4,000).
-This is also true for pre-shipment inspection certificates, which require a "clean report of findings" from the customs collection contractor.
+Documentation of bank transactions is required if the value of the imported goods exceeds FCFA2 million (approximately \$4,000).
+This is also true for preshipment inspection certificates, which require a "clean report of findings" from the customs collection contractor.
 For certain imports, such as used clothing, certificates of non-infestation are also required.
-A service fee of FCFA 25,000 (approx. \$50) is required for imported second-hand automobiles.
+A service fee of FCFA25,000 (approximately \$50) is required for imported second-hand automobiles.
 All documents must be submitted within 48 hours of a shipment's arrival.

-Cameroon is a party to the WTO Agreement on Customs Valuation.
-Cameroon assesses duties on its own estimated cost of production, rather than the actual purchase price, for three commonly subsidized goods -- beet sugar, flour, and metal rebar.
+Cameroon is engaging in questionable customs practices, including assessing duties on its own estimated cost of production, rather than the actual purchase price, for three commonly subsidized goods -- beet sugar, flour, and metal rebar.
+This practice raises questions with respect to Cameroon's commitments under Articles 1-6 of the WTO Customs Valuation Agreement.
 Although the government has tried to speed customs clearance, customs fraud is still a major problem, and protracted negotiations with customs officers over the value of imported goods are common.